 Although Beaujolais Nouveau doesn’t carry the same name recognition as chardonnay or riesling, this light, fruity wine produced from 100% gamay grapes is a late-fall winner.
 In fact, France releases this wine on the third Thursday of November every year, just in time for Thanksgiving.
 Because it doesn’t have the same boldness as some other reds, the Beaujolais Nouveau pairs well with sweet sides.

 Although you may not want to sit down to Thanksgiving dinner with a glass of sparkling wine, there’s no better way to get your guests into the holiday spirit than to offer a glass of champagne or cava with the hors d’oeuvres.
 Bubbles always make a party better.
-Try this Cordorniu Anna Cava Brut for a fun and affordable start to your Thanksgiving this year.
+Try this Veuve Clicquot Brut Yellow Label Champagne or a fun and popular start to your Thanksgiving this year.

 A white wine that dazzles and delights the palate, albarinos are particularly good for Thanksgiving thanks to their texture and purity.
 Albarinos come from coastal Spain where the saltiness of the sea constantly comes into contact with the vines, creating a bright wine that compliments green, healthier sides well.
 If you haven’t dived into the world of albarinos previously, the Burgans Albarino is a good place to start.